The Biochemical Implications of Being Obese.

 But unfortunately, having a one-way increase or decrease in a process is much easier than having to constantly compensate for an increase or a decrease in a proper balance.

 When the inflammatory signalling is affected, we can expect the immune system functions to be affected too.
-Hence, while the risk of developing all these problems is related, and the obese are at a higher chance of developing it… people with relatively healthy weights can also be affected!
+Hence, while the risk of developing all these problems is related, and the obese are at a higher chance of developing it, people with relatively healthy weights can also be affected.
+It all boils down to a situation of probability and chance.
+Staying healthy by regulating the inflammation pathways in the body would be far more effective than just losing weight.

 Do feel free to share this article and hit the “subscribe” button to get more updates about the science concepts in nutrition and health, all deconstructed nicely for your convenient perusal!